Sports in Texas: Ice hockey

 Ice hockey has been a growing participatory sport in the Dallas-Fort Worth area since the Minnesota North Stars of the National Hockey League (NHL) became the Dallas Stars in 1993.
 The Stars made the Stanley Cup playoffs their first year in Dallas and remained competitive through the rest of decade, culminating in a Stanley Cup championship in 1999.
-The team returned to the Stanley Cup Finals the next year, only to lose to the New Jersey Devils.
+The team returned to the Stanley Cup Final the next year, only to lose to the New Jersey Devils.
 In addition to the 1999 Stanley Cup and 2000 Western Conference championship, the team has also won two Presidents' Trophies as the NHL's regular-season points champion and seven division titles.

 Prior to the advent of the Stars, top-tier professional ice hockey existed in Texas in the form of the Houston Aeros, who played in the World Hockey Association (WHA) from 1973 to 1978.
 The team was notable for featuring hockey legend Gordie Howe, who was lured out of retirement by the prospect of playing alongside his sons, Mark and Marty.
 Led by the Howes, the Aeros won back-to-back Avco World Trophies as the WHA champions in 1974 and 1975.
 The Aeros folded after they failed to gain admission into the NHL, first as part of a merger between the WHA and NHL and then as an expansion team.

 Minor league professional hockey has also become popular in the last several decades.
 The Houston Huskies played in the old United States Hockey League (USHL) and won its championship in 1948, led by legendary NHL coach Toe Blake.
 In 1994, Houston received a franchise in the International Hockey League (IHL), which was named the Aeros after the city's old WHA side.
 The new Aeros won the IHL's Turner Cup in 1999.
 In 2001, the team transferred to the American Hockey League (AHL) after the IHL's demise; it won the AHL's Calder Cup in 2003 and reached the Calder Cup Finals in 2011.
 The AHL has established two more teams in Texas since that time – the San Antonio Rampage (owned by the NBA's San Antonio Spurs and affiliated with the NHL's Colorado Avalanche) began play in 2002, and the Texas Stars (an AHL affiliate of the Dallas Stars based in the Austin suburb of Cedar Park), began play seven years later.
 In 2013 the Aeros would leave Texas to become the Iowa Wild.
 In 2020, the Rampage would be purchased by the Vegas Golden Knights and relocated to Henderson, Nevada, becoming the Henderson Silver Knights.

 Between 1992 and 2014, the Central Hockey League had fifteen different teams based in Texas and as many as nine from 2002 to 2005.
 However, by the CHL's final season, only the Allen Americans remained.
 The Americans joined the ECHL in 2014 and went on to win the championship in their first season in the league.